kthohr/stats/README.md

     * [Blaze](https://bitbucket.org/blaze-lib/blaze)
     * [Eigen](http://eigen.tuxfamily.org/index.php)
 * Matrix-based operations are parallelizable with OpenMP.
+* Released under a permissive, non-GPL license.

 ## Available Distributions

-cdf, pdf, quantile and random sampling functions are available for the following distributions:
+Functions to compute the cdf, pdf, and quantile, as well as random sampling methods, are available for the following distributions:

 * Bernoulli
 * Beta
 * Binomial
 * Cauchy